gh640/SublimePhpArrayConverter/README.md

 Run the plugin from the command palette:

 1. Open the command palette (ctrl/cmd + shift + p).
-2. Select 'PhpArrayConverter: Convert array'.
+2. Select `PhpArrayConverter: Convert array`.

 ### Settings